Adaymesa/news-summary/README.md

 ## Run your feature tests

-In a terminal, run your app
+In a terminal, run your app.

     $ cd path/to/news-summariser/
     $ npm run start-app

-In a second terminal, run Selenium
+In a *second* terminal (with your app still running from the previous step), run Selenium.

     $ cd path/to/news-summariser/
     $ npm run start-selenium

-In a third terminal, run your feature tests
+In a *third* terminal (with your app and Selenium still running from the previous steps), run your feature tests.

     $ cd path/to/news-summariser/
     $ npm run test-features